claudiarella/academic-kickstart/content/home/experience.md

   date_start = "2019-10-01"
   date_end = "2020-06-30"
   description = """
-  Collaborated with Prof. Francis Brown (University of Oxford) on Motivic Feynman Integrals, specifically investigating the motivic Galois coaction and factorisation theorems for scalar Feynman graphs with non-generic kinematics.
-Collaborated with Prof. Francesco Riva (University of Geneva) on Effective Field Theory, specifically investigating the restrictions placed by beyond-positivity bounds on Horndeski theories of modified gravity.
-Attended courses on Random Matrix Theory, Brownian Motion, Stochastic Calculus, Random Growth and Loewner Evolution.
+  Collaborated with Prof Francis Brown (University of Oxford) on Motivic Feynman Integrals, specifically investigating the motivic Galois coaction and factorisation theorems for scalar Feynman graphs with non-generic kinematics.
+Collaborated with Prof Francesco Riva (University of Geneva) on Effective Field Theory, specifically investigating the restrictions placed by beyond-positivity bounds on Horndeski theories of modified gravity.
+Attended courses on Random Matrix Theory.
 """

 [[experience]]